Divyagoyal002/MachineLearning/README.md

 **Welcome to Finnovative - Your Innovative Finance Solution!**

 Finnovative is your one-stop destination for all your finance concerns, offering cutting-edge solutions to empower you on your financial journey.
-With a focus on innovation and user-centric design, Finnovative revolutionizes the way you manage your finances, invest your money, and plan for the future.
+With a focus on innovation and user-centric design, Finnovative revolutionizes the way you manage your finances, invest your money,track your expenses and plan for the future.

 ## Features